Ticket to Ride (board game): 2) Ticket to Ride: Europe

-Reception – The review from the critics were largely positive.
+Reception – The reviews from critics were largely positive.
 Board Games Land wrote "With Ticket to Ride: Europe, everyone in the family will enjoy the mix of tension and satisfaction by building train networks and completing objectives.
 It has a challenging map and newly introduced 'stations' and 'tunnels', adding a very welcome twist.
 I am yet to find a family that would not have enjoyed the family board game experience the game delivers.
 In addition, it is one of the most popular family board games ever made!"
 Critical review centered on this version's legitimacy in comparison with the original version.
 Tyler Nichols (Board Game Quest), while giving it 5 out of 5, wrote "Ticket to Ride: Europe takes the original game and, in my opinion, makes it better than any of the other editions.
 The core game play of Ticket to Ride is very intuitive and accessible to new players, but still has some strategic elements to keep hardcore board gamers engaged.
 Ticket to Ride: Europe is one of the greatest gateway games ever made and should find a place on your gaming shelf."
 Ken B. (There will be Games), while giving this version a 4 out of 5 wrote "If you think that your audience can handle the few extra rules, go for Europe.
 If you think the basic game or presence of the US map is going to make a difference, definitely go with that.
 Either way, I don't think you can go wrong."
 On BoardGameGeek, the game currently has an average rating of 7.53, and an adjusted "Geek Rating" of 7.405, from a response of 76,305 voting users.

 The Ticket to Ride: Europe version won the following awards: